 For more information regarding our curriculum, please click on the subject headings below.

-We follow The New National Curriculum Mathematics programme of study.
+We follow The National Curriculum Mathematics programmes of study.
 The programmes of study are organised into distinct domains, within each year group.
 There are clear sets of objectives for Years 1 to 6.
 This programme provides teachers with the flexibility to make connections within mathematical ideas and across a range of other subjects in order to make the learning relevant.
-Children are taught reasoning, fluency in number and mental calculation and competence when solving problems.
+Children are taught reasoning, fluency in number and mental calculation and problem solving skills.

 At St Joseph’s we aim to equip pupils with a strong command of the spoken and written word, and to develop their love of reading, by providing children with rich and varied learning experiences.
 We believe that a high-quality education in English enables pupils to speak and write fluently so they can communicate their ideas and emotions to others accurately and expressively.